 Measurement of stickies and non-tacky contaminants directly on paper or handsheets

-Determine the oven-dry mass of the stock used for preparing the handsheets according to ISO 4119.
+Determine the oven-dry mass of the stock used for preparing the handsheets in accordance with ISO 4119.

-Prepare handsheets having a thickness of maximum according to ISO 534 by using a sheet former according to ISO 5269-1 or ISO 5269-2.
+Prepare handsheets having a thickness of maximum in accordance with ISO 534 by using a sheet former in accordance with ISO 5269-1 or ISO 5269-2.
 The cumulative area of multiple handsheets shall be a minimum of 0,1 m2 and a maximum of 0,5 m2.
 Within these limits, prepare enough handsheets to be able to measure 50 stickies respective non-tacky polymeric contaminants or more, whatever the interesting group of substances is.

 EXAMPLE If using a Rapid-Köthen sheet former according to ISO 5269-2, usually four handsheets are prepared.